BioinformaticsToolsmith/Red/README.md

 # Red
 Red: an intelligent, rapid, accurate tool for detecting repeats de-novo on the genomic scale.

+Requirement: GNU gcc8.2 or higher.
+Please change the name (CXX) of the compiler in the Makefile.

 Compiling the source code

 The following command makes the required directories: